FarhanKurnia/FarhanKurnia/README.md

 ### Heyho there, I'am Han 👋
-🌱 I’m currently learning Web and Application Development (Especially Backend) with Golang and Laravel/Lumen <br>
+🌱 I’m currently learning Web and Application Development (Especially Backend) with Golang, Laravel/Lumen and Node JS <br>
 👯 I’m looking to collaborate on every open source project